SumitMondal/SumitMondal.github.io/about/index.md

 My name is **Sumit Mondal**.

-I received my Bachelor's and Master's degrees in ECE from the [Georgia Institute of Technology](https://www.ece.gatech.edu/).
+I received my Bachelor's & Master's degrees in ECE from the [Georgia Institute of Technology](https://www.ece.gatech.edu/).

-My previous research group, [Intelligent Digital Communications](http://www.vip.gatech.edu/teams/intelligent-digital-communications), is at the forefront of building cognitive radio networks.

-My technicial expertise lies on the intersection of Digital Design and Digital Signal Processing.
+My technicial expertise is in Digital Signal Processing and Digital Design.

 I am an incoming Design Verification Engineer at Microsoft in Raleigh, NC.